jdeguzman1231/jdeguzman1231/README.md

 ### Hi there 👋

+My name is Joseph Deguzman and I am a recent graduate of Stony Brook University

 <!--
 **jdeguzman1231/jdeguzman1231** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.